To the Members

 BUSINESS RESPONSIBILITY REPORT

-Pursuant to Regulation 34(2)(f) of the Listing Regulations Business ResponsibilityReport is annexed and forms part of the Annual Report
+Pursuant to Regulation 34(2)(f) of the Listing Regulations Business ResponsibilityReport is annexed and forms part of the Annual Report.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 Our Company contributed Rs.5 crore to the Prime Minister's Citizen Assistance andRelief Emergency Situations Fund (PM CARES Fund).
-The CSR Report for the Financial Year2019-20 is annexed to this report asAnnexure-III.
-The composition of CSR Committeeand the details of the ongoing CSR projects/ programs/activities are included in the CSRreport/section.
-The CSR Policy is uploaded on the Company's website at the web link:http://stfc.in/pdf/Corporate-Social-Responsibility-Policy.pdf
+The CSR Report for the Financial Year2019-20 is annexed to this report as Annexure-I. The composition of CSR Committeeand the details of the ongoing CSR projects/ programs/activities are included in the CSRreport/section.
+The CSR Policy is uploaded on the Company's website at the web link:https://bit.ly/2CO7Qty

-DISCLOSURES AS PER THE SECTION 134 OF THE ACT READ WITH RULE 8 OF THECOMPANIES (ACCOUNTS) RULES 2014 Conservation of Energy Technical Absorption and ForeignExchange Earnings and Outgo
+DISCLOSURES AS PER THE SECTION 134 OF THE COMPANIES ACT 2013 READ WITH RULE 8 OF THECOMPANIES (ACCOUNTS) RULES 2014 Conservation of Energy Technical Absorption and ForeignExchange Earnings and Outgo

 Loans guarantee or investments in securities

 Contracts or Arrangements with Related Parties

-ere are no materially significant related party transactions made by the Company withPromoters Directors Key Managerial Personnel or other designated persons which may havea potential confiict with the interest of the Company at large.
+ere are no materially significant related party transactions made by the Company withPromoters Directors Key Managerial Personnel or other designated persons which may havea potential conflict with the interest of the Company at large.
 None of the Directors hasany pecuniary relationships or transactions vis--vis the Company save and except thepayment of sitting fees and commission to Independent Directors.

 Whistle Blower Policy/ Vigil Mechanism

-The Company's Whistle Blower Policy provides a mechanism under which anemployee/director of the Company may report unethical behaviour suspected or actualfraud violation of code of conduct and personnel policies of the Company.
-The VigilMechanism ensures standards of professionalism honesty integrity and ethical behavior.The Whistle Blower Policy/Vigil Mechanism is uploaded on the Company's website: http://www.stfc.in/pdf/Whistle-Blower-Policy-Vigil-Mechanism-2017.pdfFinancial summary/highlights
+The Company's Whistle Blower policy provides a mechanism under which anemployee/director of the Company may report unethical behaviour suspected or actualfraud violation of code of conduct and personnel policies of the Company.
+The VigilMechanism ensures standards of professionalism honesty integrity and ethical behavior.The Whistle Blower Policy/Vigil Mechanism is uploaded on the Company's website: https://bit.ly/3eH0jdeFinancial summary/highlights

 Subsidiaries joint ventures or associate companies